 Organization Development is a division of the City of Austin Human Resources Department.
 Our mission is to improve organizational performance by providing outstanding professionalism and customer service, ongoing needs assessment and skill development training, internal consulting and managing a cost-effective Learning and Research Center.

-The Records Division maintains current and former employees' personnel files.
+The Records Division maintains current and former employees' Service Records files.